steharr/ms3-holiday-review/README.md

 * The site is designed to be **mobile first**.
 This decision was made in order to ensure it was easily accessible for all potential users.
 * Since it is a full stack application with a large scope, I decided I needed to use the **Boostrap** framework in order to speed up the front end development as much as possible.
 * I decided to focus primarily on **functionality over form**.
-If it was possible to achieve the user experience using a Bootstrap component with a minimal amount of customization, I would choose this over attempting to design the component from scratch.
+If it was possible to achieve the desired user experience using a Bootstrap component with a minimal amount of customization, I would choose this over attempting to design the component from scratch.

 ### **Skeleton Plane**
 For the skeleton plane, wireframes were completed for each page of the website.
 Shown below: